-ACTIONS Monitoring Evaluation Responsibility Timeframes 1 .
-Objective: Communicating access initiatives effective tively to people with disability y 1.1 The addition to the Sydney Festival website of an area designated specifically to accessibility information A dedicated accessibility information page was again included on the website in 2017, using the Accessing Sydney Collectively symbol (Accessible Arts' initiative to support improved online access awareness, connectivity and navigation for people with disability, with the campaign's aim being to enable greater access to the arts and cultural life for the City of Sydney).
-Continue to prioritise prominence of the link to the dedicated access page in the design brief for the 2018 website (using Accessible Arts' Accessing Sydney Collectively symbol) and again include an 'access' filter.
+ACTIONS Monitoring Evaluation Responsibility Timeframes 1 1.
+Objective: Communicating access initiatives effectively to people with disability 1.1 The addition to the Sydney Festival website of an area designated specifically to accessibility information A dedicated accessibility information page was again included on the website in 2019, using the Accessing Sydney Collectively symbol (Accessible Arts' initiative to support improved online access awareness, connectivity and navigation for people with disability, with the campaign's aim being to enable greater access to the arts and cultural life for the City of Sydney).
+Continue to prioritise prominence of the link to the dedicated access page in the design brief for the 2020 website (using Accessible Arts' Accessing Sydney Collectively symbol) and again include an 'access' filter to make navigation easier.
 Continue to name the audio describers and Auslan interpreters on the access page of the website and in collateral (if they have been confirmed prior to the print deadline).
-Marketing 2018 website deadline 1.2 Sydney Festival website to meet benchmark standards of accessibility, including, but not limited to, audio versions ensuring compatibility with screen reading software Ensured web designers compliance with W3C standard Continue to ensure web designer prioritises accessibility and works to W3C standards.
+Marketing 2020 website deadline 1.2 Sydney Festival website to meet benchmark standards of accessibility, including, but not limited to, audio versions ensuring compatibility with screen reading software Ensured web designers compliance with W3C standard Continue to ensure web designer prioritises accessibility and works to W3C standards.
 Ensure all images on the website are tagged correctly, and all video content with dialogue is open captioned.
-Marketing 2018 Festival Season Launch: 25/10/17 1.3 Marketing collateral (brochure, maps, mini-guides) to be created in alternate formats to assist people who are blind or have low vision or people who are Deaf or hard of hearing including, but not limited to, an interactive brochure, audio CD and MP3 files, braille and large print Word versions of the brochure, Auslan videos on the website Interactive version of the brochure, PDF, Word document in large print format and MP3 files were all available directly from the SF website.
-An audio CD was available via Vision Australia and a braille version was available.
-We also offered pre-show notes upon request of any 2017 production as a Word document.
+Marketing 2020 Festival Season Launch

+Marketing collateral (brochure, maps, mini-guides) to be created in alternate formats to assist people who are blind or have low vision or people who are Deaf or hard of hearing including, but not limited to, an interactive brochure, audio CD and MP3 files, braille and large print Word versions of the brochure, Auslan videos on the Interactive version of the brochure, PDF, Word document in large print format and MP3 files were all available directly from the SF website.
+An audio CD was available via Vision Australia and a braille version was available and sent to a mailing list.
+We also offered pre-show notes upon request of any 2019 production as a large print Word document.
+A separate large print accessibility leaflet was produced (also available online), and videos in Auslan for each of the Auslan interpreted performances were produced and placed on the SF Youtube channel and on the event pages of the website.
 Continue to provide the brochure in alternate formats.
 Continue to offer a Word document synopsis of any production in the program.
-Continue to produce an accessibility leaflet, including an accessibility Marketing 2018 brochure deadline
+Continue to produce an accessibility leaflet, including an accessibility calendar.
+Produce Auslan videos for shows that are Auslan interpreted and captioned and place on website and Youtube, and utilise as a marketing tool on social media.
+Consider including audio description on any relevant videos on the website for people who are vision impaired.
+Continue to produce Social Stories for shows which have relaxed performances.
+2020 brochure 1.3 website ' Marketing deadline 1.4 Maintenance and display of accessibility symbols in Festival collateral and website Accessibility symbols were included on major Festival collateral and on the website.
+Accessibility symbols were included in the calendar inside the brochure Continue to include symbols on all collateral and ensure they are included on all event pages on website.
+Continue to utilise the UN accessible symbol for shows which are fully accessible for anyone, plus the Marketing 2020 brochure /website deadlines